Orthopedic specialists in Aurora, Colorado

 Hand and upper extremity care

 The Hand & Reconstructive Center of Colorado at The Medical Center of Aurora is a plastic surgery clinic offering surgical and nonsurgical treatments.
-Here, we care for patients recovering from cancer treatments, traumatic injuries and disfiguring conditions to help restore appearance and function.
+Here, we provide care for cancer, traumatic and disfiguring conditions to help restore appearance and function, as well as hand and microvascular surgeries.
+We also perform cosmetic procedures, such as face-lifts and body contouring, to help restore your self-confidence and form.

 Hip care

-Joint replacement
+Joint replacements

 During joint replacement surgery, your orthopedic surgeon replaces damaged parts of a joint with artificial implants.
 Depending on the condition of the joint, the surgeon will replace some (partial joint replacement) or all (total joint replacement) of the joint.
 The implants create a new, healthy joint, alleviating pain that was once caused by a diseased or injured joint.